Lord-Cinders/CGarColl/readme.md

 ````

 The Library contains 3 data structures to keep track of and hold your object data.
-1. `StructDbList` - made out of StructDbNodes, where each node contains the information about a single `struct`.
+1. `StructDbList` - made out of StructDbNodes, where each Node contains the information about a single `struct.`

 ````
 struct StructDbNode